Reading time: 17 minutes

 Using relational organizing, ask your supporters to reach out to their friends and family and convince them to vote for your candidate.

-But the easiest way to utilize peer-to-peer persuasion is by asking supporters on social media to be vocal about their support, and their participation in the election process.
+The easiest way to utilize peer-to-peer persuasion is by asking supporters on social media to be vocal about their support and their participation in the election process.

 For example, a local influencer (or even a family member) being open about their support for your candidacy on social media can encourage others to take a closer look at your platform.